KarmenM18/PathFinder/README.md

 This project implements a Java program to solve mazes using graph theory.
 The maze is represented as an undirected graph, where nodes correspond to rooms and edges represent corridors or doors that may require a specific number of coins to open.
 The goal is to find a path from the entrance to the exit, considering the coin constraints.

+### Features
+* Graph Representation: The maze is represented using an undirected graph where:
+    * Nodes: Represent rooms in the maze.
+    * Edges: Represent corridors (free to traverse) or doors (which may require coins to open).
+    * Maze Parsing: The maze structure is read from an input file, allowing easy modification and testing with different maze configurations.

+* Pathfinding Algorithm: Utilizes a modified Depth-First Search (DFS) to explore the maze, ensuring that the solution uses the available coins effectively.
+The algorithm backtracks when it encounters dead ends or when it runs out of coins.

+* Class Design: The project follows Object-Oriented Programming principles with well-structured classes for GraphNode, GraphEdge, Graph, and Maze, ensuring maintainability and scalability.

 ### Input File Format
 The maze is defined in a text file with the following format: